HeinHtetAung22/HeinHtetAung.github.io/README.md

             <div class="col-md-6">
                 <h2>About Me</h2>
                 <p>I am a solo web developer.I'm 18 years old.I live in myanmar.I have no business experience.But I develop projects on my own.</p>
-                <p>I'm interest in backend.I'm not good at frontend so my ui looks bad.That's why i use bootstrap for ui.</p>
+                <p>I'm interest in backend.And I'm not good at frontend so my ui looks bad.That's why i use bootstrap for ui.</p>
                 <p>My english skill is basic but I thinks i can communicate.</p>
                 <p>My japanese skill is JLPT N1 level.</p>
                 <p>Here are  some project that i developed.</p>